Method2Model

 • Described as a brief case study on our website or in presentations.

-For example, we might publish a generic “two-compartment PK model template” or a “simple tumor–immune dynamics model” without mentioning your drug, protocol, dataset, institution, or any identifiable project details.
+For example, we might publish a generic “two-compartment PK model template” or a “simple tumor–immune dynamics model” without mentioning your drug, protocol, dataset, institution, partner, or any identifying project details.

 We do not publish: